 Programs can accommodate only ONE class at a time.
 If you are looking to share the cost of bussing , one class could book in for a morning program and the other could book in for an afternoon program.
 The class that is not doing the program could go on a hike around Island Lake, play on the natural playground, or engage in another classroom teacher-directed activity outdoors.

 Jennifer Bailey, BA, MA, BEd. (she/her), has worked in the Upper Grand District School Board for the past fifteen years, teaching in Primary, Junior and Intermediate divisions and has experience with both Indigenous Education and Outdoor Education.
-As a settler on Indigenous land, she works in partnership with Indigenous educators and community partners in order to develop programming that is both culturally appropriate and vetted by community members.
-She is passionate about getting students outdoors, connecting them with the natural world of which we are part, and helping them to become better treaty partners by learning about their responsibilities toward this land and the Indigenous peoples with whom we share it.
+As a settler on Indigenous land, she works in partnership with Indigenous educators, Knowledge Keepers and Elders in order to develop programming that is both culturally appropriate and vetted by community.
+She is passionate about getting students outdoors, connecting them with the natural world of which we are part, and helping them to become better treaty partners by learning about their responsibilities to this land and to our treaty partners, who have cared for this land since time immemorial.